Sara Duterte: Vice presidency (2022–present)

+Programs and policies

-In her first day as the vice president, Duterte established satellite offices for the Office of the Vice President in Cebu City, Dagupan, Davao City, Tacloban, Tandag, and Zamboanga City.
-The seat of the Office of the Vice President would then be transferred from Quezon City Reception House to Cybergate Plaza in Mandaluyong, which is closer to the headquarters of the Department of Education in Pasig where she also holds office as its secretary.
-Duterte plans to establish a permanent office for the position.
+In her first day as the vice president, Duterte established satellite offices for the Office of the Vice President (OVP) in Cebu City, Dagupan, Davao City, Tacloban, Tandag, and Zamboanga City.
+The seat of the Office of the Vice President would then be transferred from Quezon City Reception House to Cybergate Plaza in Mandaluyong, which is closer to the headquarters of the Department of Education (DepEd) in Pasig where she also held office as its secretary.